JoostVisser/personal-website/README.md

 ## Developing

-Once you've created a project and installed dependencies with `bun install`, start a development server:
+Once you've created a project and installed dependencies with `pnpm install`, start a development server:

 ```bash
 pnpm run dev